omeremeksiz/undergrad-projects/readme.txt

 Project 4: Communication Engineering Projects

 Description: MATLAB-based implementation of communication engineering concepts, including signal processing, modulation, and demodulation techniques.
 Covers various signal processing scenarios.
-Completion Date: Varies per project
+Completion Date: June 2023
 Project 5: Introduction to Digital Signal Processing Projects

 Description: Repository containing projects from the Introduction to Digital Signal Processing course.
 Demonstrates practical applications of DSP concepts using audio signals.
-Completion Date: Varies per project
+Completion Date: June 2023
 Let's Connect

 If you have any questions, suggestions, or collaboration ideas, feel free to reach out.
 You can connect with me on LinkedIn: https://www.linkedin.com/in/omeremeksiz/